-Japan raises consumption tax, reviving worries over economy
+Japan raises sales tax to 10% amid signs economy weakening

 Businesses are adapting with price cuts and rewards for cashless payments to attract customers.
 So economists said there was not a huge rush to beat the increase.
 That may mean the higher tax’s impact will be less severe than the blows of previous hikes.

-“Stores seem to provide discounts, so I will go for those, plus, I don’t plan to buy luxurious goods with big price tags,” Junko Matsumoto, a company employee in her 60s, said as she walked past a Tokyo train station.
+“Stores seem to provide discounts, so I will go for those, plus, I don’t plan to buy luxurious goods with big price tags,” Junko Matsumoto, a homemaker in her 60s, said as she walked past a Tokyo train station.
 “I must admit the tax increase was unavoidable.”

 Toru Yokoyama, a 31-year-old office worker, was less upbeat.

-“The government should have taken other measures before resorting to a tax increase,” he said.
+“The government could have taken measures other than tax increase, but it’s already done and there is not much I can do at this point,” he said.
 “I don’t think my shopping patterns would change very much, but I may not be able to go on trips as often as used to.”

 AP video journalist Haruka Nuga contributed to this report.